Ferguson PLC Announces Transac - GuruFocus.com

 Ferguson Share Repurchase Program - Weekly Report

-WOKINGHAM, UK / ACCESSWIRE / August 16, 2022 /Ferguson plc (NYSE:FERG, Financial)(LSE:FERG, Financial) (the "Company") announces today that it purchased a total of 204,178 of its ordinary shares in the period from August 8, 2022 up to and including August 12, 2022 in connection with its $2 billion share repurchase program.
+WOKINGHAM, UK / ACCESSWIRE / August 23, 2022 / Ferguson plc (NYSE:FERG, Financial)(LSE:FERG, Financial) (the "Company") announces today that it purchased a total of 154,880 of its ordinary shares in the period from August 15, 2022 up to and including August 19, 2022 in connection with its $2 billion share repurchase program.

 Aggregated information about the purchases carried out during this period